 Kids will be entertained by the fascinating story of Captain Ryman, builder of the auditorium where the Grand Old Opry performs today.
 And who knows if Taylor Swift has met his ghost backstage while she was performing here?

-Our tour guides are passionate about telling accurate and entertaining stories for everyone they meet.
-The standard tour takes about an hour and everyone will still get a good night’s sleep and do one of the most entertaining things there is to do in Nashville.
+Your tour guides are passionate about telling you entertaining and accurate stories on the Nashville Ghosts tour.
+But again, everyone will still get a good night’s sleep after doing one of the most entertaining things there is to do in Nashville.

-Not everyone believes in ghosts, that’s OK, but we believe everyone should give them a chance.
-The Nashville Ghosts tour will not try to get you into a séance, or communing with the dead, but we will tell you stories of hauntings from the past that are based in the history books.
+Not everyone believes in ghosts, that’s OK, but we think everyone should at least be open to the possibility.
+The Nashville Ghosts tour will not try to get you into a séance, or communing with the dead, but we will tell you stories straight out of the history books and share confirmed accounts of ghosts sightings and unexplained phenomena.

-The spooky stories and the atmospheric streets of Nashville will bring the stories alive, and although we’ve had many tour participants experience actual ghosts on our tours, everyone has different degrees of perception to the spirits of people past.
+Actually standing in the spooky and atmospheric streets of Nashville will bring the stories alive, and although we’ve had many tour participants experience actual ghosts on our tours, everyone has different degrees of perception to the spirits of people from the past.

 Children and animals are, in our experience, the most perceptive and open-minded to seeing and believing ghosts.
 But if you are a fan of Hank Williams Sr. and we tell you the story of his haunting of Tootsies Orchid Lounge it does stand to reason you might be more open-minded than most others.
 We hope any fans who do consider the tour might be lucky enough to see him walk past them into the bar.

-Nashville has a lot to offer the visitor, it’s easy to fill your day with the big sights and dance the night away along Printers Alley.
-But that time slot after dinner and before the bars truly get going is the perfect time to soak up some history and some of the legendary ghost stories from the Athens of The South.
+Nashville has a lot to offer the visitor.
+It’s easy to fill your day with the big sights of the city and then dance the night away along Printers Alley.
+But that time slot after dinner and before the bars truly get going is the perfect time to soak up some history and the legendary ghost stories from the Athens of The South.

-Nashville Ghosts can help you get the most out your time here, we have the back story on the most fascinating places in town, and you’ll be able to relate stories of what happens in the basements of some of the bars along Printers Alley, to anyone you meet later!
+Nashville Ghosts can help you get the most out of your time here.
+We have the full story of the most fascinating places in town.
+You’ll be able to share stories of what happens in the basements of some of the bars along Printers Alley!

-For example, there is a French restaurant on Printers Alley that has in its basement a small grate in a rear wall that leads into the networks of tunnels.
-Rumor has it you put your ear to the grate you can sometimes hear the moans of those who lost their lives in these tunnels.
+In one French restaurant on Printers Alley the basement has a small grate in a rear wall that leads into the networks of tunnels.
+Rumor has it that if you put your ear to the grate, you can sometimes hear the moans of those who lost their lives in these tunnels.

-One such story concerns a pregnant slave starting the long, treacherous journey on the Underground Railroad, aiming to reach the safety of the North before she gave birth.
-As recounted in eyewitness accounts the journey was stressful and brought on early labor for this poor woman, who struggled and screamed in the tunnels right under Printers Alley.
-Unfortunately, there were complications and mother and child were both lost that night.
+One such story concerns a pregnant slave starting the long and treacherous journey north on the Underground Railroad, aiming to get to relatives in a free city before she gave birth.
+Eyewitness accounts described the journey as stressful and this brought on early labor for this poor woman, who struggled and screamed in the tunnels right under Printers Alley.
+Unfortunately, there were complications, and mother and child were both lost that night.
 The tunnels were the last place to hear their desperate pleas for freedom.
 Their screams have long been heard in the tunnels that you can peek into from the basement of this French restaurant.

-Nashville is a well-connected destination and you might only have a night or two in town.
-Our tour will show you the sights and give you a deep dive into to a carefully curated set of historical facts and entertaining ghost stories.
+Nashville is a well-connected destination, and you might only have a night or two in town.
+Our tour will show you the sights and give you a deep dive into a carefully curated set of historical facts and entertaining ghost stories.

-On our standard tour we’ll cover the highlights of the Country Music the town is famous for as well as the buzzing nightspots on Printers Alley.
-On the extended tour, we’ll visit the state capitol and the grave of President James K. Polk, a minor league but some say, underrated president.
-Who to this day is on the move!
+On the standard tour, we’ll cover the highlights of the Country Music the town is famous for as well as the buzzing nightspots on Printers Alley.
+On the extended tour, we’ll visit 4 extra destinations, including the state capitol and the grave of President James K. Polk, a minor league but some say, underrated president, who to this day is still on the move!